 EMIs are fixed and paid over the course of time or tenure by a borrower to return a loan amount.
 This fixed amount accounts for a part of the interest and principal that is repaid every month, normally, by a fixed date.
 These fixed periodic payments are calculated by adding the accumulated interest to the principal divided by the number of months in the tenure of the loan as per a formula based on reducing principal.
 EMIs are quite different from variable payments where the borrower has the freedom to pay the lender an amount greater than the one specified.

-EMIs are normally calculated for a loan based on the critical factors of principal amount, rate of interest and finally the tenure or the duration of the period for loan repayment.
-If the principal is fixed then,
+EMIs are normally calculated for a loan based on the principal amount, rate of interest and duration of loan repayment.
+So the formula that calculates EMI will be:

 Where Principal Amount is the Loan Amount, Rate of Interest is the hundredth decimal of the provided Rate of Interest further divided by 12 (months in a year) and n is the amount of Tenure (Repaying Period) in months.

 If the loan principal amount is fixed then,